BIVROST/360WebPlayer-for-WordPress/codecanyon-readme/codecanyon-readme.md

 Installation
 ------------

-To add a the BIVROST 360WebPlayer plugin using the built-in plugin installer:
+Add the BIVROST 360WebPlayer plugin using the built-in plugin installer:

-1. Go to `Plugins > Add New > Send plugin` and upload the zip file containing the plugin
+1. Go to `Plugins > Add New > Send plugin` and upload the plugin file
 2. Go to `Plugins > Installed` and enable the plugin

-After instalation, you will have a new button in the WYSYWIG editor.
-Alternatively, use there is a [bivrost-player] shortcode available
+After installation, you will have a new button in the WYSYWIG editor.
+There is a also a [bivrost-player] shortcode available.

-Usage
+Tutorial
 -----

-For a video see [this YouTube video tutorial][youtube].
+For a tutorial see [this YouTube video][youtube].

 [youtube]: https://youtu.be/_xYJIyk0uB8

-### in the visual editor
+### Visual Editor

 ![The wordpress UI](screenshot-2.png)

-To use the plugin in visual mode, open up a post or page editor, and simply press the BIVROST 360WebPlayer button.
-You will look at a window to configure the player and select videos or pictures that you want to display.
+Open the post or page editor and press the BIVROST 360WebPlayer button.
+Now you can configure the player and select the videos or pictures you want to display.

-To add videos press the "add source" button, you can add more than one video at once using the shift, opt or control button.
-For best results add both a webm/vp6 and a mp4/h264.
+To add videos press the "add source" button.
+You can add more than one video at once using the shift, opt or control button.
+For best results add both a webm/vp6 and a mp4/h264 version.

-After you save your configuration, you will see a placeholder for the player.
+After you save your settings, you will see a placeholder for the player.
 Press "preview changes" or publish the page to see the player in action.

-To edit your player, just click it and press the "edit" icon on top of it - just as you would with a normal WordPress video.
+To edit your player, just click and press "edit" on top of it - just as you would with a normal WordPress video.

-### with shortcodes
+### Shortcodes

-For text mode, there is a shortcode defined:
+In text mode, there is a shortcode:

 `[bivrost-player loop="true"]
 my_vr_movie.mp4
 my_vr_movie.webm
 [/bivrost-player]`

-Place the picture or movie urls inside the `[bivrost-player]` tag separated by newlines.
-For best results add both a webm/vp6 and a mp4/h264.
+Put the picture or movie urls in the `[bivrost-player]` tag separated by newlines.
+For best results add both a webm/vp6 and a mp4/h264 version.

 Configure the player using attributes in the shortcode.

 ### more information

-For more information, view our [GitHub project][github].
+For more information, visit our [GitHub project][github].

 Changelog
 ---------